Nolo's Guide to Social Security Disability

 8. I have been receiving Social Security disability benefits for the past four years and my condition has not improved.
 Is there a time limit on Social Security disability benefits?

 9. I had a serious back injury four years ago and received disability benefits for about 18 months, until I could return to work.
 Unfortunately, my back problems have recurred and I don’t know how much longer I will continue working.
-When I initially applied for benefits, I waited several months before I received my first check.
 If I reapply for benefits, will my wait be as long as it was the first time?

 Maybe not.
 It depends on what the new medical reports say and whether additional evidence is required.
 A worker who becomes disabled a second time within five years after benefits stop can have his or her checks start again, beginning with the first full month of disability, if the new claim is approved.
 (For SSDI, the five-month waiting period can be waived.)